-It took losing my own father to a brutal car crash on July 25th, 2018, and traveling to extraordinary lengths to find answers leading up to his death, crossing the blurred unwritten lines between (in)sanity and love to understand (and support) just how far a young man would go to bury his father, remove him from the pathway where all could see and honor his name and memory according to Islamic tradition.
+It took losing my own father to a brutal car crash on July 25th, 2018, and travelling to extraordinary lengths to find answers leading up to his death, crossing the blurred unwritten lines between (in)sanity and love to understand (and support) just how far a young man would go to bury his father, remove him from the pathway where all could see and honour his name and memory according to Islamic tradition.

 I am still processing what happened high up on K2.
 Sajid was unstoppable, fueled by a determination only a son can have for his fallen and missing father.

-We were in the death zone for two days, on the mountain for five, let down by both of our high altitude porters and forced to carry their responsibility on our backs.
+We were in the death zone for two days, on the mountain for five, let down by both of our high-altitude porters and forced to carry their responsibility on our backs.
 To say it was intense would be a disservice to the experience and the sheer power of the King of all mountains.
 K2 was kind to us, very kind.
 And we are humbled and grateful.

 This was Sajid’s journey and PK and I was passengers on his sacred mission.
 Adapting to his every emotion and move, reaction and action was the strategy.
-The strength, bravery, courage, and commitment to his father were one of the powerful forces I’ve ever witnessed.
+His strength, bravery, courage, and commitment to his father were one of the most powerful forces I’ve ever witnessed.
 He is his father’s son.

 Lead with your heart, not your ego.
 One can never go wrong.